 Research is essential to our mission.
 We believe research skills complement design thinking skills and that students benefit enormously by working on cutting edge, applied research problems pertaining to the design of buildings and cities.
 As actively practicing professionals, our faculty are contributing to current developments in their fields both at home and abroad and sharing those experiences with their students.

-The Urban Design Lab (UDL) is an innovative and award-winning architecture, landscape architecture, urban design, and planning organization housed in the School of Architecture and Allied Arts at the University of Oregon.
+The Urban Design Lab (UDL) is an innovative and award-winning architecture, landscape architecture, urban design, and planning organization housed in the College of Design at the University of Oregon.
 The UDL seeks to blur the boundaries between academia and professional practice by engaging real world projects with real clients, stakeholders and user groups, while promoting service-based learning, public outreach and research on the planning, design and development of streets, parks, buildings, and cities in an ethical and sustainable way.

 The Baker Lighting Lab enables the study of light and color in architecture, by providing for measurement and analysis of existing buildings and proposed daylighting and electric lighting design in new buildings.
 The lab enriches existing coursework by providing equipment and a facility for investigating new ideas.
 Students utilize the wide variety of equipment available to test, monitor, and analyze both case studies of existing buildings as well as their own lighting designs and building models.